Hanstead House

+Early history

+The estate was mentioned in the Domesday Book:

 The Yule family

 The house was built for the Yule family.
 Sir David Yule (1858–1928) was a Scottish entrepreneur who went into the family business, which was trade with India, then the "jewel in the crown" of the British Empire.
 He was involved with many additional businesses.
 The Oxford Dictionary of National Biography judged him "arguably the most important businessman in India" and quoted his obituary in The Times as "one of the wealthiest men, if not the wealthiest man, in the country".

 A later owner of the property wrote: "In 1925 Sir David decided to build for himself a mansion on this 1200 acre [4.9 km²] estate, located only five miles [8 km] from the northwest edge of London.
 Prior to this he had built a 'modest' two-story house of some 14 rooms to live in during construction of the mansion.
 It was later to become the guest house."

 Yule had married his cousin Annie Henrietta, oldest daughter of his uncle Andrew Yule of Calcutta.
 They had one child, Gladys.
 He died only three years after the construction of the house, and "lies buried in an admirably designed carved stone tomb, covered overhead by a stone and wood canopy, enclosed by an ornate iron fence inside a small wooded park, the whole being encircled by another iron fence."
 The Mausolea and Monuments Trust says that the sculpture itself is a draped chair with inscription from Kipling's Jungle Book and a box tomb showing his Indian jute mills and plantations.

 The two women lived the rest of their lives at Hanstead.
 The new main house became the home of the daughter, while her mother lived in the guest house (see dower house).
 They were world travellers who reportedly shared an interest in big game hunting and a love of animals.
 Hanstead House was said to have been adorned by a large stuffed bear which they had killed in the Rocky Mountains of Colorado.
 On the grounds they kept a seal, penguins, and wallabies.